passwordless-lib/fido2-net-lib/README.md

 # Contributing

-See [Contributing](CONTRIBUTING.md) for informations about contributing to the project.
+See [Contributing](CONTRIBUTING.md) for information about contributing to the project.

+This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.
+For more information see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

 ## Contributors